"Now we function more like a beehive and less like a wasps' nest."

 Mark and the SLT took the decision to purchase the system a term before it would be rolled out to all staff.
 They decided to use the ASCL self-evaluation form as they felt it was comprehensive, yet provided enough flexibility.
 The SchooliP Support team imported the SEF and the details of the staff members.
 The SLT and school governors had already reviewed the faculties’ performance and had been working on a short term vision for the school which they had called their ‘colour wheel’.
 The factors covered, quite neatly fitted into the Development Plan within SchooliP.
 By highlighting just 10 achievable priorities, it was felt that the goals would be more likely to be achieved.
 The objectives of the senior and middle leaders were input to the system and all of them found it intuitive and rewarding.

 The school is now in the process of adding data and objectives for all teachers and lesson observations will be carried out with the new framework, directly into the system in real time.
-The school is expecting an Ofsted inspection this year and is relishing the continuing challenge.
-The system will also be invaluable in providing evidence for the new performance related pay requirements.
+The school is relishing the continuing challenge of Ofsted inspections.
+The system will also be invaluable in providing evidence for performance related pay requirements.

 SchooliP will allow me to identify areas of strength and areas for improvement.
 As a result, the school, should function more like a beehive and less like a wasps' nest.Rod Boswell, Vice Principal